Scylidose/100DaysOfCodeChallenge2/Calendar/README.md

         100 Days of Code Challenge | ROUND 2
 ----------------------------------------------

+## Day 03: 09 May 2019

+Enjoyed this sunny day with some code and tea! 🌞

+- Listened Sentiment Analysis and Human vs Machine Transcription podcasts from DataSkeptic
+- Read Supervised Learning chapter from the book: Introduction to Machine Learning with Python

+**Aprox Time:** ***2 hours***

 ## Day 02: 08 May 2019

 Enjoyed this sunny day with some code and tea! 🌞